chainwayxyz/citrea/docs/run.md

 ### Prequisites

-In order for the sequencer node to run, you need to have Postgres up and running.
+In order for the sequencer node to run with the storage DB is needed.

 ```sh
 docker compose up -d

 ```
 will run postgres in a dockerized daemon mode.

+If no storage DB is required, make sure the `sequencer_config.toml` file does not contain the `db_config` altogether in order to skip using a storage DB backend such as postgres.

 ### Run on Mock DA
 Run on a local da layer, sharable between nodes that run on your computer.